adap/flower/baselines/fedmeta/README.md

 **Datasets:** FEMNIST and SHAKESPEARE from Leaf Federated Learning Dataset

-**Hardware Setup:** These experiments were run on a machine with 16 CPU threads and 1 GPU(GeForce RTX 2080 Ti). **However, the FedMeta experiment using the Shakespeare dataset required more computing power (more than 4 GPUs).** Out of Memory errors may occur with some clients, but federated learning can continue to operate.
+**Hardware Setup:** These experiments were run on a machine with 16 CPU threads and 1 GPU(GeForce RTX 2080 Ti). **FedMeta experiment using the Shakespeare dataset required more computing power.** Out of Memory errors may occur with some clients, but federated learning can continue to operate.
+On a GPU with more VRAM (A6000 with 48GB) no clients failed.

 **Contributors:** Jinsoo Kim and Kangyoon Lee